 - Green Chimneys adheres to all regulations regarding emergency management planning. - Our Emergency Management Plan provides staff with a detailed description of emergency response options that are defined based on the character of the emergency and the extent of advance warning. - All parents will be notified of any drills or emergency protocol through the School Messenger system.
-Please be sure to opt in: text "Y" or "Yes" to 67587. - Parents will be notified of emergency drills after they take place. - For a full copy of our Emergency Management Plan, please contact our Quality Assurance Department x1211.
+Please be sure to opt in: text "Y" or "Yes" to 67587. - Parents will be notified at least a week before any lockdown drill is scheduled.